itsip99/basra_website/README.md

 - User Access' bug fixes and performance improvements

 v1.0.5
-- Absent History's filter change, Branch is no longer mandatory and default Date range change from months to weeks
+- Absent History's filter change.
+Branch is no longer mandatory; default Date range change from months to weeks; and User can export without utilize data filter

 ## Getting Started